You're Already Enough.

 I didn’t crash.
 I chose to stop.

-Out of that stillness came what I now call The ENOUGH Principle.
+Out of that clarity came what I now call The ENOUGH Principle.

 E - Exhale Stillness | Pause before you plan